Combining Tables with JOINs

 INNER JOINwhen you only care about matching rows. - Use

-LEFT JOINto keep unmatched left-side records (great for spotting null foreign keys). - Chain joins to pull together students, courses, departments, instructors, and enrollments.
+LEFT JOINto keep unmatched left-side records (great for spotting null foreign keys). - Chain joins to pull together customers, orders, products, categories, and sellers.

 - Rely on aliases and qualified column names for clarity and correctness.